Th0rOnDoR/MiddleEarthServerMC/README.md

 # How To Install

-Clone this repo first, the map is store on Gdrive so you need to download it too

-[Utumno](https://drive.google.com/file/d/1AO5CbePVGuJSL6v3tExbVxmZxa4pm0Eq/view?usp=sharing) is the Utumno part, you need to unzip it and place all the .mca files in world/Utumno (Forge) or world/DIM101 (Mohist)

-[MiddleEarth](https://drive.google.com/file/d/19xWdBiw1Pz7J-x5GaP2rHMHu-n_PARqT/view?usp=sharing) is the MiddleEarth part, you need to unzip it and place all the .mca files in world/MiddleEarth(Forge) or world/DIM100 (Mohist)
+Clone this repo first, the map is store on Gdrive so you need to download it too [MiddleEarth](https://drive.google.com/file/d/19xWdBiw1Pz7J-x5GaP2rHMHu-n_PARqT/view?usp=sharing) is the MiddleEarth part, you need to unzip it and place all the .mca files in world/MiddleEarth(Forge) or world/DIM100 (Mohist)

 # How To Use (This is currently WIP)